databricks-demos/dbt-databricks-c360/README.md

 This content demo how Databricks can run dbt pipelines, integrated with Databricks Workflow.

-This demo replicate the Delta Live Table (DLT) pipeline in the lakehouse c360 databricks demo available in `dbdemos.install('lakehouse-retail-c360')`
+This demo replicate the Delta Live Tables (DLT) pipeline in the lakehouse c360 databricks demo available in `dbdemos.install('lakehouse-retail-c360')`

 ## Running dbt on Databricks